 Anne Archer, on the other hand, was 27.
 Actually, I believe in those days that would have been considered a fairly advanced age for a . . . maiden.

 And indeed, others elsewhere have persuasively argued that no stigma existed around age-gap relationships in communities like this in the Nineteenth Century.
 This means for a person like Mr. Hanson to object to it as he does here would be pretty improbable.
 (That’s where shipping Doc and Mr. Hanson actually makes the storyline more believable.)

 Anyways, Doc arrives back in his room.
 He takes off his coat and hat, and sits down on the bed with a dismal look on his face.
-For a minute he looks like he’s going to hang himself.

 Then he gets up to wash his face, and spends a moment looking at his lined visage in the mirror.